youyanggu/covid19_projections/index.md

 For regular updates and insights, follow us on Twitter:<br>
 <a href="https://twitter.com/youyanggu" class="twitter-follow-button" data-show-count="false">@youyanggu</a><script async src="https://platform.twitter.com/widgets.js" charset="utf-8"></script>

+* **August 25:** In our update this week, we've lowered our projection for additional deaths in the US by ~10% due to the steady decrease in cases and hospitalizations nationally.
+We are now also displaying Rt estimates for the future, as well as daily deaths per 1M (on hover).
 * **August 24:** View our [updated historical performance](/about/#historical-performance).
 * *August 13:* Youyang Gu is giving a virtual talk about the model today (Thursday, August 13) at 2pm ET/11am PT as part of the [Marketplace Algorithms and Design seminar](https://sites.google.com/view/mad-seminar).
 You can rewatch the recording [on YouTube](https://www.youtube.com/watch?v=f88bYflJYEo).
 * *August 10:* See our [new findings](https://twitter.com/youyanggu/status/1292898685173534722) regarding the role of immunity, behavior, and interventions in the spread of COVID-19.
 We use Louisiana as a case study.